BinaryBrain/Rpi-SK6812-ws2812b-RGBW-http-server/README.md

 2. Plug the DATA and GND in your Raspberry Pi.

 3. The default data pin is GPIO18 (which is #12 on the circuit board).
+You can change it in the `.env` file.

 ## Software Install